spdx/spdx-spec/chapters/3-package-information.md

 The referenceType value for a non-listed location consists of the SPDX document namespace (per [section 2.5](2-document-creation-information.md#2.5)) followed by a `#` and the category as defined in [3.21.4](#3.21).

-## 3.22 External Reference Comment <a name="3.22"></a>
+## P.22 External reference comment field <a name="3.22"></a>

 **3.22.1** Purpose: To provide human-readable information about the purpose and target of the reference.

 **3.22.2** Intent: To inform a human consumer why the reference exists, what kind of information, content or metadata can be extracted.
-The target's relationship to artifactOf values of files in the package may need to be explained here.
-If the reference is BINARY, its relationship to PackageDownloadLocation may need to be explained.
-If the reference is SOURCE, its relationship to PackageDownloadLocation and SourceInformation may need to be explained.
+The target's relationship to artifactOf values of files in the package might need to be explained here.
+If the reference is BINARY, its relationship to PackageDownloadLocation might need to be explained.
+If the reference is SOURCE, its relationship to PackageDownloadLocation and SourceInformation might need to be explained.

 **3.22.3** Cardinality: Conditional (Optional, one) for each [External Reference](#3.21).